maoosi/prisma-appsync/docs/demo/_post.md

 ### Deleting a single Post

-Single Post delete mutations can take one input:
+Single Post delete mutations take one input:

 -   `where`: `PostWhereUniqueInput!` A required object type specifying a field with a unique constraint (like id).